 Another lighter wood, Curly Maple is all about the wood grain and can come from various different types of maple.
 It has a beautiful wavy rippled or “curled” texture that runs in a horizontal pattern perpendicular to the wood grain.
 These ripples have a distinct iridescence to them that catches the light.

-Love the look of pretty much any of the finishes on this Curly Maple.
+Love the look of all the finishes on this Curly Maple.
 They all bring out the ripple pattern nicely, except the Natural dulls it a bit.

 In this test, a Clear Red Alder was used for the uniform wood grain.
 We loved all the darker finishes on the Alder, but this wood actually looks great with the lighter finishes too!